jolyonb/olxcleaner/vision.md

 # Vision

-This document lays out the vision for this code.
+This document lays out the vision for the edx_xml_clean code.

 It is envisioned that this code can be used in many ways to assist with the creation of edX courses.